Full-time: 3 years, Part-time: Up to 6 years †

 Real world experience

 A placement or internship will give you the chance to build your professional profile, skills and networks.
 You’ll also benefit from our strong links with regional marketing and communication agencies - local and national organisations to ensure that your learning is up-to-date and reflecting the real world.
 Wherever possible, we also link your learning to live projects and case studies, as well as visits to companies and exhibitions.
+As well as placements and internships, your course will involve developing campaigns for real organisations.

 It’s great that you not only learn about the theory side of your subject, but also experience working environments alongside your studies.
 Having the opportunity to do paid internships is very important for me as a parent.